-The 356,821 square feet, seven story courthouse building includes 28 courtrooms, secure in-custody circulation, state of the art technology, public gathering spaces and a parking lot.
+The 356,821-square-foot, seven-story courthouse building includes 28 courtrooms, secure in-custody circulation, state of the art technology, public gathering spaces and a parking lot.

-Work remaining within the J.E.
-Dunn design-build contract includes development of a county square.
+Work within the J.E.
+Dunn design-build contract also included development of the Johnson County Square

-The cost is $193 million.
-The design/build team is led by JE Dunn Construction.
-The architects are TreanorHL & Fentress Architects.
+The cost was $193 million.
+The design/build team was led by JE Dunn Construction.
+The architects were TreanorHL & Fentress Architects.

 Johnson County voters approved a 10-year, quarter-cent public safety sales tax to fund the project.